 The Junior School's children are aged from 3 to 11, nearly all of whom will proceed to the Senior School.
-Currently there are 131 pupils in the Junior School.
-The Heads of the Junior School are responsible for the leadership and management of the Junior School on a day-to-day basis, under the overall direction of the Head of the School.
+Currently there are 123 pupils in the Junior School.
+The Head of the Junior School is responsible for the leadership and management of the Junior School on a day-to-day basis, under the overall direction of the Head of the School.

 The Senior School has children from the age of 11 to 18.
-There is a three or four form entry in each year up to GCSE and 21 subjects are available at AS/A Level in the Sixth Form.
-There are currently 353 children in the Senior School of whom 83 are in the Sixth Form.
+There is three form entry into years 7 and 8 and four into Year 9 up to GCSE and 21 subjects are available at AS/A Level in the Sixth Form.
+There are currently 355 children in the Senior School of whom 93 are in the Sixth Form.